Your cart is currently empty!

 The issue of individualising treatment to suit a child's difficulties and strengths is especially crucial with the many autistic youngsters who have an eating disorder.
 I discuss this, with many examples, here.

-Hospitals that support family-based treatment
+Hospitals that support a family-based approach

 Even if your child needs to go to hospital, at some stage they will need your support to get into normal life.
 No unit can provide all the recovery work.
 So there is always a role for treatment involving the family.